mitra42/dweb/docs/Storage and Retrieval.rst

 Comparisom to IPFS (Draft 3, 3.5.4)
 -----------------------------------
-* IPFS defines the type, not the representation in a "EncryptedObject" or "SignedObject",
+* IPFS defines the type, not the representation in a "EncryptedObject" or :any:`SignedBlock`,
 * I'm assuming it is represented as a dictionary but it would be good to get exact syntax

 .. _Addressing: